 Victim blaming is another element of Rape/Relationship Abuse Culture.
-Putting the blame on the victim/survivor shifts the focus from the perpetrator (those who choose to do harm) and makes it seem as though the victim/survivor is responsible for being abused or raped.
-Saying things like “she was asking for it,” because of how a woman was dressed or how intoxicated she was at the time of being assaulted or “she provoked it,” when a woman is hit or verbally abused are victim blaming statements.
+Putting the blame on the victim/survivor shifts the focus from the perpetrator (those who choose to do harm) and makes it seem as though the survivor is responsible for being abused or raped.
+Saying things like “they was asking for it,” because of how a womxn was dressed or how intoxicated they were at the time of being assaulted or “they provoked it,” when a person is hit or verbally abused are victim blaming statements.
 There are a number of ways that victim blaming occurs in our society, both on the interactional level and on a larger cultural level.
-We need to develop a culture that holds perpetrators accountable and that offers support and understanding towards victims/survivors.
+We need to develop a culture that holds perpetrators accountable and that offers support and understanding towards survivors.

 Steubenville Rape Case